-The history of the Vikings is replete with myths, misinformation, romantic notions, and pop culture laziness.
-The facts about the Vikings are just as interesting as they myths, and have the added advantage of being true.
+The history of the Vikings is replete with myths, misinformation, romantic notions, and pop-culture laziness.
+The facts about the Vikings are just as interesting as their myths, and have the added advantage of being true.
 Far from the violent, unwashed, horned-helmeted brutes of cultural depictions, the Vikings were explorers, farmers, traders, and colonists.
 They had a diverse religion, stratified society, and rich culture.